ST4R-JEST1E-FR0ZEN/ST4R-JEST1E-FR0ZEN/README.md

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿

-I usually sit in the Rain World area (Beside Hermitcraft, under the hill) or with Murder Drones people! (˵ •̀ ᴗ - ˵ ) ✧ You can always C+H (unless I specifically ask you not to!).
+I usually sit in the Rain World area, Murder Drones area with my friends, or I just walk around the world (Mostly by the main road to the docks). (˵ •̀ ᴗ - ˵ ) ✧ You can always C+H (unless I specifically ask you not to!
+Or if I sit with a group).

 I am an artist working mostly with 2D and animation!
 Please don't ask for free drawings, I have enough work on my head ദ്ദി ༎ຶ‿༎ຶ )!
 I'd love to draw something on your straw.page though, if you're in any fandoms I'm in!